cscart/docs/en/developer_guide/api/index.rst

     .. note:: All examples in this guide are given as cURL commands.

-*   `REST Console <https://chrome.google.com/webstore/detail/rest-console/cokgbflfommojglbmbpenpphppikmonn>`_ is an extension for the popular Google Chrome browser.
+*   `Postman <https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo>`_ is an extension for the popular Google Chrome browser.
 Similar extensions exist for all popular web-browsers.

 .. _activate: